Imelda Staunton: 2000–2011: Vera Drake and Harry Potter films

-2012–2019: Return to musical theater
+2012–2019: Return to musical theatre

 Most recently, Staunton has appeared in two Chichester Festival Theatre productions, taking on the role of Mrs. Lovett in a revival of Stephen Sondheim's Sweeney Todd between 2011 and 2012, starring opposite Michael Ball, before starring as Rose in a revival of Gypsy between 2014 and 2015.
 Both productions transferred to London for critically and commercially acclaimed runs.
 Staunton won her second and third Olivier Awards for Best Actress in a Musical for the two productions in 2013 and 2016 respectively.
 In 2012, she voiced Queen Victoria in the Aardman film The Pirates!
 Band of Misfits, where she serves as the main antagonist.
 In 2014, she co-starred in Maleficent as well as the British comedy-drama Pride.
 In late 2014, she had a voice role in Paddington, a film based on the Paddington Bear books by Michael Bond.
 Staunton and her Harry Potter co-star Michael Gambon voiced Paddington's Aunt Lucy and Uncle Pastuzo, respectively.

-Staunton returned to the Harold Pinter Theatre in London West End in 2017 as Martha in Who's Afraid of Virginia Woolf?, starring alongside Conleth Hill, Luke Treadaway and Imogen Poots at the Harold Pinter Theatre.
+Staunton returned to the Harold Pinter Theatre in London's West End in 2017 as Martha in Who's Afraid of Virginia Woolf?, starring alongside Conleth Hill, Luke Treadaway and Imogen Poots at the Harold Pinter Theatre.
 This play was broadcast in National Theatre Live on 18 May 2017.
 Staunton performed the role of Sally in the 2017 National Theatre revival of Stephen Sondheim's Follies, alongside Janie Dee as Phyllis, and Philip Quast as Ben.
 The show was broadcast through the National Theatre Live initiative on 16 November 2017.
-An August 2018 announcement revealed that Staunton would be among the new cast to join the original actors in Downton Abbey which started principal photography at about the same time.
+An August 2018 announcement revealed that Staunton would be among the new cast to join the original actors in Downton Abbey, which started principal photography at about the same time.